explore

 The beautiful living area at Welches alone will make you never want to leave!

 Perched at the gateway of Mount Hood National Forest, Welch’s A-Frame is like no cabin you have ever seen—built around a soaring living room with a 360-degree fireplace, massive upstairs and downstairs decks, and a massive soaking tub in the attic bathroom.
-All this, surrounded by some of the most stunning scenery in the Pacific Northwest.

 The garden tub in the upstairs bathroom at Welches A-Frame was made for rest and relaxation!
 (FYI this was a fun little photoshoot I did with a bubble machine while I was there).